 Lush green gardens in Morocco in front of a city, with the Atlas Mountains in the background

-Steve Snapp is Co-founder and Creative Director of Classic Journeys.
-He counts Morocco as one of his favorite adventure travel destinations.
+Steve Snapp is a travel writer and Classic Journeys guest who counts Morocco as one of his favorite travel destinations.